Tips for Children About How to Stop Bullying in Schools

-Even for individuals who are not directly involved with bullying situations by are bystanders to the situation can face long-term effects from witnessing bullying.
-These include an increased risk of tobacco, alcohol and drug use as well as a higher risk of skipping class and school.
+Even individuals who are not directly involved with bullying situations by being bystanders can face long-term effects from witnessing bullying.
+These include an increased risk of tobacco, alcohol, and drug use and a higher risk of skipping class and school.

-As you can see, it doesn’t matter whether a student is involved in bullying, is bullying someone else or even sees it taking place, there are effects which can lead into young adult and adult life, causing problems in later life.
+As you can see, it doesn’t matter whether a student is involved in bullying, is bullying someone else, or even sees it taking place.
+There are effects that can lead into young adult and adult life, causing problems in later life.

 Tips for Children About How to Stop Bullying in Schools